Browse by Medical Category

 Patients with serious brain and nervous system conditions receive individualized, expert, compassionate care throughout their MGH Emergency Department and Neurosciences Intensive Care Unit stay.

 The Massachusetts General Hospital Neurofibromatosis Clinic provides comprehensive care for adults and children who have been diagnosed with, or are at risk for, various forms of neurofibromatosis (NF), including NF1, NF2 and schwannomatosis.

-The Neurogenetics Program provides clinical care, conducts research for certain neurogenetic disorders and offers diagnostic testing for an array of neurodegenerative diseases.
+The Neurogenetics Program provides clinical care, conducts research and offers diagnostic testing for an array of neurodegenerative diseases.

 In the Neurology-Infectious Diseases Program, we work with other infectious disease specialists to diagnose and treat infections of the nervous system, and neurological complications of systemic infections.

 The Massachusetts General Hospital Neuromuscular Division offers integrated, comprehensive diagnosis and treatment of neuromuscular diseases.